arjun7579/noma_simulator/README.md

 ## 🛰️ NOMA + SIC Implementation

 ### 🔸 What is NOMA?
 NOMA (Non-Orthogonal Multiple Access) allows multiple devices (drones) to transmit over the same frequency band simultaneously by allocating different power levels to each device.
-The base station decodes signals using Successive Interference Cancellation (SIC)[6][9].
+The base station decodes signals using Successive Interference Cancellation (SIC).

 ### 🔸 How We Implemented NOMA
 In our simulator (`comm/noma.py`):